Transactional Capital Protection

 - Right-size your deposit: Offer enough to compete, but do not exceed your comfort level with risk.

-If a dispute happens
+If a Dispute Happens

 Most escrow holders will not release funds without joint written instructions or a court order.
 Purchase agreements may require mediation or arbitration.
 If both sides claim the funds, the escrow holder may keep the money in the account until you reach agreement or a court decides who gets it.
-When you face a dispute over a liquidated damages clause or a contested cancellation, talk with a local real estate attorney who understands South Dakota contracts.
+When you face a dispute over a liquidated damages clause or a contested cancellation, talk with a local real estate attorney who understands South Dakota contracts.1,2

 - Who will hold the earnest money, and how quickly can I get a written receipt?